Hamidalavi/Javascript-tips/papular-sentences.md

   - they are not good for performance.
 - **IFEI** (Invoking Function Expressions Immediately): The first enclosing () pair makes the function an expression, and the second () executes the function.
   - **IIFE**: Immediately Invoked Function Expression it used to be very common. you can use both expressions.
+  - Firstly, the performance of `try/catch` is slower, but there's no reasonable assumption that it has to be that way, or even that it always will be that way.
+Since the official TC39-approved ES6 transpiler uses performance of `try/catch`, the Traceur team has asked Chrome to improve the `try/catch`, and they are obviously motivated to do so.
+  - Secondly, **IIFE** is not a fair apples-to-apples comparison with `try/catch`, because a function wrapped around any arbitrary code changes the meaning, inside of that code, of `this`, `return`, `break`, and `continue`. **IIFE** is not a suitable general substitute.
+It could only be used manually in certain cases.
 - Declarations made with **`let`** will not hoist to the entire scope of the block they appear in.
 Such declarations will not observably "exist" in the block until the declaration statement.
   - Function declarations are hoist.
 But function expressions are not.
   - Functions are hoisting first, and then variables.